Fitting Prediction Rule Ensembles with R Package pre: Implementation

 For rules, the standardized importance is given by:

 The total importance of input variable $x_j$ is given by the sum of the importances of the linear term and the rules in which $x_j$ appears \citep{FrieyPope08}:

 where $c_k$ is the number of conditions that define rule $k$.
 The second term $\sum_{x_j \in r_k}{I_k / c_k}$ shows that the importance of a rule is distributed equally over the input variables appearing in the rule.
 When a variable appears more than once in the conditions of a rule, $I_k / c_k$ is multiplied accordingly.
-The variable importance in Equation~\hyperref[eq:glob_inputvar_imp]{\ref{eq:glob_inputvar_imp}} can be calculated using standardized or unstandardized importances.
+The variable importance in Equation~{\ref{eq:glob_inputvar_imp}} can be calculated using standardized or unstandardized importances.
 In either case, variable importances take values $\geq 0$, with higher values indicating a stronger effect on the ensemble's predictions.

 \cite{FrieyPope08} also proposed local importance measures for a selected subregion of the input variable space.
-These can be obtained by replacing the global standard deviations in Equations \hyperref[eq:global_linear_imp]{\ref{eq:global_linear_imp}} and \hyperref[eq:global_rule_imp]{\ref{eq:global_rule_imp}} (or \hyperref[eq:global_linear_imp_stand]{\ref{eq:global_linear_imp_stand}} and \hyperref[eq:global_rule_imp_stand]{\ref{eq:global_rule_imp_stand}} for their standardized counterparts) by the local standard deviations in the subregion.
-Local variable importances can in turn be calculated by summing the weighted local importances of the base learners in which the variable appears, as in Equation~\hyperref[eq:glob_inputvar_imp]{\ref{eq:glob_inputvar_imp}}.
+These can be obtained by replacing the global standard deviations in Equations~{\ref{eq:global_linear_imp}} and {\ref{eq:global_rule_imp}} (or {\ref{eq:global_linear_imp_stand}} and {\ref{eq:global_rule_imp_stand}} for their standardized counterparts) by the local standard deviations in the subregion.
+Local variable importances can in turn be calculated by summing the weighted local importances of the base learners in which the variable appears, as in Equation~{\ref{eq:glob_inputvar_imp}}.